lankydan/corda-extendable-flows/corda-extendable-flows.md

 ```kotlin
 proxy.startFlow(::CassandraSendMessageFlow, messageState)
 ```
 Notice the difference?
-In this scenario, it only the name of the Flow has changed.
+In this scenario, only the name of the Flow has changed.
 Nothing else.

 Both snippets are completely valid.
 Calling the original `SendMessageFlow` is still allowed.
 Remember from our perspective, it is just normal Object Oriented code.
 It won't have the fancy extra code added to the extending Flow but it will still execute without issues.
 Completing this step meets the last requirement for extending an `@InitiatingFlow`.